bigsupp/stealthwatch-cloud-sample-postman/README.md

 Under the Settings/Preferences menu for Postman, ensure that "SSL certificate verification" is turned off.
 Configuration
 Ensure the Postman collections and environment have been imported.
-Select the Stealthwatch Enterprise - DevNet environment from the dropdown in the top-right corner of Postman.
+Select the Stealthwatch Cloud - DevNet environment from the dropdown in the top-right corner of Postman.
 To the right of this dropdown (in the top-right corner of Postman), click the graphic of the gear to edit the Postman environment.
+AT A MINIMUM YOU WILL WANT TO SET THE PORTAL NAME IN THE ENVIRONMENT.

 # Please set the following fields appropriately:
-Type - API Key
-Key - Authorization
+Portal keys are generated in your portal, select the User icon, then "your settings", the view or if needed, generate API credentials.

-Value - API Key generated from your portal.
+In Postman - Type = "API Key", Key = "Authorization", Value = API Key generated from your portal.

 # Getting help
 Use this project at your own risk (support not provided).
 If you need technical support with Cisco Stealthwatch APIs, do one of the following: